Meghan Stettler of O.C. Tanner Institute

 12-12:30PM MT | 2-2:30PM ET | 11-11:30AM PT

-For nearly two years, organizations have undergone significant culture and business disruptions due to the cascading crises across our health, economic, and social systems.
+For nearly two years, organisations have undergone significant culture and business disruptions due to the cascading crises across our health, economic, and social systems.
 Through it all, the O.C.
-Tanner Institute has provided critical research and insights uniquely from the employee perspective to help organizations weather the storms.
+Tanner Institute has provided critical research and insights uniquely from the employee perspective to help organisations weather the storms.

-• Key lessons from leading organizations who kept their people connected and thriving
+• Key lessons from leading organisations who kept their people connected and thriving

 • Strategies for bringing authentic and inclusive employee experiences to life

-• Insights into the top five challenges organizations will face in 2022
+• Insights into the top five challenges organisations will face in 2022

 Gary Beckstrand VP, O.C.
 Tanner Institute